Preparing to install on a Unicode database

 - If you are installing the Russian version of the BMC Remedy ITSM applications, ensure that you are using a non-Unicode database.
 The installed Russian version does not support Unicode, and it cannot coexist with other installed language versions, with the exception of the English version.

-LANGenvironment variable for the locale you will be using:
+LANGenvironment variable for the locale you want to use:

 - Ensure that you have installed the UTF-8 locales in which you plan to run BMC Remedy AR System programs.